Personal profile

 Research Focus

-I use anthropology and social history to explore the legacies of empire and colonialism on the island of Ireland; and the roles of cultural institutions in these debates.
-My interdisciplinary approach engages with both academic and institutional research, including collaborating with living communities, and with historical perspectives represented within collections and archives.
+I use anthropology and social history to explore the legacies of empire and colonialism on the island of Ireland; and the public accountability roles of cultural institutions in these research areas.
+My interdisciplinary approach includes both academic and public policy research and seeks to build partnerships with communities to enable inclusive access to, and understand the contemporary relevance of, collections and archives.

 Teaching